amirongit/notecode/algebra.md

 #### Simplified root
 - doesn't have a perfect root as a factor of its radicant
 - radicant doesn't contain fractions
-- there isn't a radical as denominator
+- there is not a radical as denominator
 #### The product property of radicals
 - states that radical of a non-negative real number is equal to the product of radicals of its quotients (with the same index)
 #### The quotient Property of radicals